Interconnect FoxIDs with OpenID Connect

 - Click create.

-Default the parallel track use the
+Default the parallel environment use the

 login

-up-party to authenticate users with thehttps://localhost:44330/testcorp/dev2/foxids_oidcpkce(login)/
+authentication method to authenticate users with thehttps://localhost:44330/testcorp/dev2/foxids_oidcpkce(login)/

 authority.